 Extensive group of microorganisms (lat.
-Fungi) with around 100,000 species.
-After having been assigned to the plant kingdom for a long time, today they are considered a separate kingdom due to their physiological and genetic properties and are more closely related to animals than plants.
-In contrast to almost all plants, you can without chlorophyll exist and feed just like animals from organic nutrients in their environment.
-Mushrooms therefore do not develop photosynthesis (and therefore do not need any light), but as putrid residents, parasites or live as symbionts of dead or living organic substances.
+Fungi) with about 100,000 species.
+After they were for a long time attributed to the plant kingdom, they are now considered a separate kingdom due to their physiological and genetic characteristics and are more closely related to animals than plants.
+Unlike almost all plants, they can exist without chlorophyll and, like animals, feed on organic nutrients from their environment.
+Fungi therefore do not develop by photosynthesis (and therefore do not need light), but must live as rot-dwellers, parasites or as symbionts of dead or living organic substances.
 They often enter into a mutually beneficial symbiosis with the host plants.
-Also for them fermentation important yeasts are mushrooms.
-A large group is under molds summarized.
-The growth of many mushroom species is due to high relative humidity from about 70%.
+Yeasts, which are important for fermentation, are also fungi.
+A large group is summarized under molds.
+The growth of many fungal species is favored by high relative humidity from about 70%.

 Eutypiosis: INRA Science & Impact - Photo P. Lecomte

-Botrytis: By Tom Maack Tom CC BY-SA 3.0, Link
+Botrytis: By Tom Maack T.o.m.
+CC BY-SA 3.0, Link